rondlite/reaction-docs/website/versioned_docs/version-v1.5.0/dashboard.md

 The dashboard is where you manage your orders and products and also configure your account settings.

-To access your dashboard sidebar, click on the **Reaction logo icon** on the top right of the page.
+To access your dashboard sidebar, click on the **Demand logo icon** on the top right of the page.
 You'll find a selection of dashboard features, broken down into two sections, **Actions** and **Settings**.

 ### Actions